jorgediasdsg/askozia-api/README.md

 # askozia-api

 #### Functions
-This application connect to askozia api and return console with banch of calls, show next user to hangup and send message in discord to next user.
+This application connect to askozia api and return console with banch of calls, show next user to hang up and send message in discord to next user.

 #### Requiriments
 - nodejs